fernandochimi/medical-appointment/README.md

 3. Go! :rocket:

 ## Test API
-You can test the API by [Swagger Documentation](http://localhost:8000/medical-api-docs)
+You can test the API by [Swagger Documentation](http://localhost:8000/medical-api-docs).
+This link will works when you run application.

 ## `Makefile` tips
 * `make execute` - This command will execute the following commands: